Alakind/ISEP/docs/chapters/docs_1_introduction_and_goals.md

 # 1. Introduction and Goals
+This document explains the design decision for the

 ## 1.1.
 Requirements Overview
-All functional and non-functional requirements are listed down below
+All functional and non-functional requirements are listed down below:

 ### Stakeholder Analysis
 * Applicants: They potentially want to work at Info Support and make a questionnaire as prerequisite of the interview process.
 Since the questionnaire program is the first software they interact